Benue killings: Ethnic leaders call for military posts in Gbeji, Chembe, Agatu

 By Peter Duru, Makurdi

-The leaders of the three main tribes of Benue state, on the aegis of Mzough U Tiv, MUT, Ochetoha K’Idoma, OKI, and Omi Ny’ Igede, ONI, have appealed to President Muhammadu Buhari to set up military posts at Gbeji and Chembe communities in Ukum, Logo and Agatu Local Government Areas, LGAs of the state respectively.
+The leaders of the three main tribes of Benue state, on the aegis of Mzough U Tiv, MUT, Ochetoha K’Idoma, OKI, and Omi Ny’ Igede, ONI, have appealed to President Muhammadu Buhari to set up military posts at Gbeji and Chembe communities in Ukum, Logo and Agatu Local Government Areas, LGAs of the state respectively, to stem renewed herdsmen killings in parts of the state.

-The leaders stated that the move would help stem incidents of herdmen attacks in the said commumities and surrounding villages as well as aid the return of the over two Internally Displaced Persons, IDPs, in the state, to their ancestral homes.

-Addressing the media Thursday in Makurdi, the leaders, through their Chairman and President General of MUT worldwide, Chief Iorbee Ihagh decried the persistent attacks on Benue communities particularly the recent invasion of Gbeji that claimed 39 lives and left many others hospitalised.
+Addressing the media in Makurdi, the leaders, through their Chairman and President General of MUT worldwide, Chief Iorbee Ihagh decried the persistent armed herdsmen attacks on Benue communities particularly the recent invasion of Gbeji that claimed 39 lives and left many others hospitalised.

 According to the leaders, “the attack on Gbeji is one among many other senseless and unprovoked killings of innocent peasant farmers across Benue state by the marauding herdsmen, which has left behind over two million persons displaced across the state.